KejmlBee/KB_ButtonPressed/README.md

 ## Overview

-Very simple Arduino library to generic detect if any button is pressed.<br>
+Very simple Arduino library, for all architectures, to generic detect if any button is pressed.<br>

 Included function, if any button pin is not set to INPUT, do will it itself.<br>